1liale/BitboardChess/README.md

 ```
 1. To start a new game run
 game [player1] [player2] // player can be of one of "basic", "sequential", "parallel" engines or "human" player
-* note the parallel engine player is not supported at this time
 2. Once a game has started
     a. forfeit // player surrenders
     b. move [source] [target] [?p] // moves piece from source to target with the option to specify promotion piece